Choosing The Right Size Cutting Board

 I’ve seen bamboo used.
 Is it a good choice?

-Bamboo is used primarily in the Orient and is a grass product.
+Bamboo cutting boards are primarily manufactured in Asia.
+Bamboo is a grass product.
 The smaller pieces require a tremendous amount of glue to be used which is hard on your knife edges.

 Is there a wood that is too hard?